devlinjunker/test.atom-package/packages.md

  Or can attach to external process if you pass `--debug=<port>` to node process to debug.

+### xatom-debug ?
+Debugger for Atom.
+Basic UI For Debugger.
+  - Debuggers for Node 6.3 and Chrome??
+  - [ ] Look into xatom debugger!

+### xatom-debug-nodejs ?
+NodeJS Debugger Plugin for xatom-debug

+### Atom-TernJS --
+Use TernJS to follow JavaScript References/Definitions for functions
+ `ternjsres` - restart ternjs server
+ `ternjsref` - get references to a method elsewhere in workspace
+ - Need to start the tern server during development (AND CLOSE WHEN DONE)
+ - Each project needs to be configured when created
+ - Doesn't work with flow? ide-flowtype has it's own autocompletes though..
+ - Q: ternjs vs atom-ternjs
+ - [ ] Explore ternjs/atom-ternjs with javascript

+### Atom-Typescript --
+Typescript plugin for Atom.
+Lots of settings
+ - TODO: read up on https://atom.io/packages/atom-typescript

+### Busy Signal --
+Package API for displaying in progress tasks
+  - (probably installed by other package)
+  - IDEA: Look into Busy Signal for other ideas

+### Color Picker --
+Right click or press `Command + Shift + C` or `Ctrl + Alt + C`
+ - Enable/Remove Color Picker if ever needed

 ### Nuclide --
 Collection of features for Atom to provide IDE like functionality.
 From Facebook.
  - [x] Look into full Nuclide feature list: https://nuclide.io/docs/